Tuesday, July 9, 2019 / by Sally Niu

 Running through by Broadview and Pape, Broadview North has a Walk Score of 77, meaning most errands could be accomplished on foot.
 Next to the DVP and within walking distance to the Danforth subway station, daily commute to the downtown core is quite manageable.

 Benefiting from its diverse community, Broadview North is known for its abundance of restaurants and grocery stores.
 From souvlaki to pho, Sobeys to the Big Carrot, you will never run out of choices!
 The neighbourhood also offers some great stores like Dollarama, The Wine Shop, and Quirk Pets.
-Not to mention, Broadview North is only 5 ...
+Not to mention, Broadview North is only 5 minutes dr. ...

 Monday, July 8, 2019 / by Sally Niu